Scheduling an Edit

 Choose how you want to edit the products:

-- Since we're going to decrease the prices by 10%, make sure that the Price and Decrease by percent options are selected.
+- Since we're going to decrease the prices by 10%, ensure that the Price and Decrease by percent options are selected.

 - In the 'Decrease by this percentage' field, we'll enter 10